dsasse07/subscription-tracker/README.md

 ##### Delete Subscription
 After selecting a current subscription, choose __Update/Delete Subscription__ from the subscription menu.
 * In order to delete a subscription plan from your SubscriptionTracker app acount, select __Delete Subscription__ from the next menu.
-  * :warning: _Warning: Deleting a subscription is irreversible._ :warning:
+  * _Warning: Deleting a subscription is irreversible._

 [[Top]](#table-of-contents)